10 Lifestyle Changes to Help You Manage Urinary Incontinence

 Avoid constipation by eating more fibre and exercising more if possible.
 It can also help to try adding linseeds to your diet which really helps with constipation during pregnancy.

 If you smoke, you've got an increased risk of incontinence due to the strain that coughing puts on your pelvic floor muscles.
+Nicotine and other chemicals in cigarettes can also irritate the bladder lining, increasing the frequency and urgency of urination.

 NHS Smokefree support services, are a free service which can help you to stop smoking.